vighneshiyer/research-notes/thesis.md

 - Multi-abstraction integration
 - Unifying RTL sim/FireSim and TidalSim

+## Google Proposal Paragraph

+We propose a microarchitectural simulation methodology that combines functional ISA-level simulation, microarchitectural warmup models, and RTL simulation to produce high-fidelity RTL traces of interesting aspects of long-running workloads.
+We will use sampled simulation techniques from prior art and extend them with better interval embeddings and the ability to inject state into RTL simulation.
+Our project will entail creating a simulation framework that is both ISA-agnostic and microarchitecture-agnostic using abstractions over these design specific concerns.
+The applications for this simulation technique include RTL-level performance modeling and prediction on realistic workloads, design space exploration, accelerator evaluation, trace collection for power model training and test, and specification mining.

 ## Advice From Others

 ### Advice from Prof. Chris Batten (11/26/2023)